Chinese Business (M) Visa Application Requirements

 2: Your Visa Application Form

-Complete the application online, print it out, and sign it.
-Do not fill out this application by hand.
-Do not use digital signatures.
-All fields must be completed.
-If a section does not apply to you, type in “None” or “N/A.” Once the form is completed, do not click on continue.
-Click on Save and provide us with the application number and passport number.
+Complete the form online at cova.mfa.gov.cn, print, and sign it.
+Do not fill it out by hand or use a digital signature.
+All fields must be filled out.
+If not applicable, type “None” or “N/A.” After completing the form, click “Save,” and provide the application and passport numbers for review.

 Your application form must be reviewed by us before you submit online.
 You will not be able to make changes after submitting.